 The ingredients are easy to keep on hand (it’s basically just pasta, broth, and Parmesan) and it’s SO fast to make.
 I actually love it just as much for myself as the kids do.

-(You may also like my Extra-Veggie Baby Pasta and Pastina Soup as another easy option.)
+(You may also like my Tomato Pastina Soup, Extra-Veggie Baby Pasta and Pastina Soup as other easy options.)

 Your toddler won’t eat?
 Help is here!